 It can be hard to quantify your expertise, and it is even harder to justify charging for it.
 This means coaching has a fairly long sales cycle: Someone has to not just find you, but like you and trust you before they even consider paying you for your services.
-You’re not going to sell an hour of your coaching services through a pay per click ad, and you certainly can’t successfully auction off an hour of your time on eBay.
+You’re not going to sell an hour of your coaching services through a pay-per-click ad, and you certainly can’t successfully auction off an hour of your time on eBay.
 You have to build trust, and a lot of trust, to get paying clients.

 Email is especially well suited to trust-building, because while you can’t sell an hour of your time via a pay per click ad, you can certainly “sell” a free ebook about how to overcome a specific problem that you specialize in helping people solve.
-Then you can send a series of follow up emails – an autoresponder – to build your relationship with this client.
+Then you can send a series of follow-up emails – an autoresponder – to build your relationship with this client.

 What makes this a game-changer is that it can all be done on autopilot.
 You can be building relationships with an almost unlimited number of people all at the same time, all while you are doing other things, like working with actual paying clients.
-If you tried to do this long-term relationship building with each prospect individually, you’d end up earning about five cents per hour.
+If you tried to do this long-term relationship-building with each prospect individually, you’d end up earning about five cents per hour.

-Have you heard of the book, “People Buy You” by Jeb Blount?
-It was originally written for sales people, but the title couldn’t be more relevant for coaches.
+Have you heard of the book, “People Buy You,” by Jeb Blount?
+It was originally written for salespeople, but the title couldn’t be more relevant for coaches.
 Your ideal coaching clients are almost literally buying your personality and your worldview.
 But because of that, there are a lot of people who aren’t going to want to buy you.

-You can’t be all things to all people, and your effectiveness as a coach comes directly from how well your hold your integrity.
+You can’t be all things to all people, and your effectiveness as a coach comes directly from how well you hold your integrity.
 Because of that, the best coaches are the ultimate niche marketers.
 They are not just selling their services as a marketing coach, or a life coach, or a fitness coach.
 They’re selling their services as, for example, a female life coach with an edgy sense of humor and a background in finance who helps very small business owners in the service industry overcome their struggles with cash flow.

 Now that’s a niche audience.